Bartender (manga)

-Bartender was later adapted into an anime television series, broadcast in 2006 on Fuji Television.
+Bartender was later adapted into an anime television series by Palm Studio, broadcast in 2006 on Fuji TV.
 The manga was also adapted into a Japanese television drama in 2011 that aired on TV Asahi.
 Three spin-off manga (Bartender à Paris, Bartender à Tokyo, and Bartender 6stp) have been serialized in Grand Jump and Grand Jump Premium between 2012 and 2019.
 In Japan, Bartender has sold over 2.8 million copies, while it received a mixed reception from English-language manga and anime publications.

-A new anime project has been announced.
+A 12-episode reboot anime television series produced by Liber, titled Bartender: Glass of God, aired on TV Tokyo from April to June 2024.

 Plot

 Bartender follows the nightlife of Ryū Sasakura (佐々倉 溜, Sasakura Ryū) (voiced by Takahiro Mizushima in the anime and played by Masaki Aiba in the drama), a bartending prodigy who is said to mix the best cocktails anyone has ever tasted.
 Upon returning from his studies in France, Ryū works as an assistant for a senior bartender at the bar Lapin.
 He later opened his own bar, the Eden Hall (イーデンホール, Īden Hōru), which is hidden in a nook of the Ginza district in downtown Tokyo.
 Rumor holds that potential patrons cannot simply find and enter Eden Hall; rather they must be invited in by the host.
 Sasakura is known to serve the "Glass of the Gods" (神のグラス, Kami no Gurasu), a way of saying that he knows just the right drink to serve in a particular situation.

 The only other regular character is Miwa Kurushima (来島 美和, Kurushima Miwa) (voiced by Ayumi Fujimura in the anime and played by Shihori Kanjiya in the drama), the granddaughter of the owner of the Hotel Cardinal, Taizo Kurushima (来島 泰三, Kurushima Taizō).
 She is the office lady of the company and requires him to compete for the job of bartender in the hotel.
 Ryū is initially rejected by Kamishima (神嶋), the manager of the hotel beverage department.
-However, upon Miwa insistence, Taizo meets Ryū and becomes fascinated by his abilities, requesting her to insist on Ryū to bring him to work in the hotel.
+However, upon Miwa's insistence, Taizo meets Ryū and becomes fascinated by his abilities, requesting her to insist on Ryū to bring him to work in the hotel.

 Over the course of the manga, various other figures, all of whom share unusual troubles and heavy burdens, are invited into Eden Hall and are treated to Sasakura's fine drinks, which, with guidance from the young bartender, lead the customers to reflect upon their lives and decide on a course of action to tackle their problems.